JasminSaxer/Extended-BCubed-F1-score-for-Web-Page-Segmentation/README.md

 - annotations as hyu values (hyu values are specific for each node, and added by using this [content extraction software](https://github.com/JasminSaxer/content-extraction-framework).)

-Thus the BCubed F1-score which are pixel-based (pixel, edges_fine, edges_coarse) are calculated using the polygons, and the node-based (node, characters) are calculated using the hyu values (speific nodes).
+Thus the BCubed F1-score which are pixel-based (pixel, edges_fine, edges_coarse) are calculated using the polygons, and the node-based (node, characters) are calculated using the hyu values (specific if for each node).

 ## Description